pityka/aten-scala/README.md

 Libtorch is linked dynamically.
 On OSX you can `brew install libtorch`.

 On linux you have to install torch with pip then add the relevant folders to the ld search path.
-See the `Dockerfile`s on how to do this on Fedora.
+See the `Dockerfile`s on how to do this.

+# License
+See LICENSE file.